john1162504/Seng201-java-project/src/README.txt

 3.Right click on the source folder and choose import...->General->File system 4.choose your files
 5.done!
+p.s.If package test has errors appear you need to click on the error icon then select fix project setup then press yes

 How to run this JAR program
 1.Ensure Java 17 is installed on your machine